 Rhian has worked at many leading hospitals around the UK and is currently based at King’s College Hospital in London.
 She is a fully registered member of The Chartered Society of Physiotherapy (CSP), Health Care Professionals Council (HCPC) and Pelvic Obstetric and Gynaecological Physiotherapists (POGP).
 Throughout her career she has presented to Consultants and health care professionals at a national and international level and became a published author in 2016 after writing journal articles for The Nursing Standard and a text book chapter on the causes of faecal incontinence.

 Rhian, who regularly practices at Yogarise is passionate about empowering and equipping women of all ages from teenagers through to pregnancy, menopause and beyond with the skills and abilities they need to overcome their pelvic floor problems.
-She provides a friendly, safe and confidential environment to allow women to openly discuss and explore their symptoms and provides bespoke treatment plans to treat your symptoms.
+She is a ‘Mummy MOT’ Physiotherapist and provides a friendly, safe and confidential environment to allow women to openly discuss and explore their symptoms and provides bespoke treatment plans to treat your symptoms.